|

 outcome you seek from your response - to

-inform, to vent, to set a boundary, or
+inform, to vent, to set a boundary, to cause

 something else;